vr4content/NetworkCommunication/README.md

 Depends on the script, i.e. UDP_2_LSL requires LSL library already installed in your system, you can install it with brew,pip or others depending on your os

+## IPs addresses and concerns about Broadcasting/Multicasting/EndToEnd

+While is possible to broadcast and multicast udp packages in the network, network capacity can become easily flooded with data (even in a fast Local network).
+Communication success it will depend then on the weakest network device (computer(headset/mobile/...) and not only the main router/switch offering the net architecture.
+Recommendation is to point the transmitters to target the IP address of the receivers.

 ## UDPClockTx.py

 This is a basic script to send constantly the system time to a UDP port